nickerokhin/Minnehacks-prep/README.md

 Concord - Data stuff

-Google - couldn't find anything on them
+Google - Maps and cloud computing with drive

 The Iron Yard - Code school